ikbenlaurens/EvasVorkje/README.md

 # Ordina Knowlegde Session - "Setting up a Python development environment"
 ## by Eva Albers & Giuseppe Lecca

-**notes beforehand:
-- it's a good habit to type stuff <- you learn faster (of course this is up to you, you can also copy the command)
+note: it's a good habit to type stuff <- you learn faster (of course this is up to you, you can also copy the commands)
-- ...

 CONTENT